 3. Consider who will be with you and their life visions

-I have learned that it is important to share these visions with those that I want to be a part of my life is important.
+I have learned that sharing these visions with those I want to be a part of my life is important.

 They might also be able to offer you input on how you might make those dreams come true.

-My mother, knowing my hopes and dreams for the homeless, often sends me articles and news stories that revolve around poverty issues.
-This is of great help.
-It also keeps me motivated.
+Knowing my hopes and dreams for the homeless, my mother often sends me articles and news stories about poverty issues.

 4. Build road signs from here to there

 Along the way, the various departments of transportation put up helpful signs to point out exits and mileage to the next several cities.

 But if one of those signs had given me mileage to some city in Southern California, I would have known that I was off-track.

 Create that same sort of vision for six months or one year from now.

-For example, if your plan is to be a doctor five years from now but when you look at your life a year from now you still have NOT begun working on your bachelor degree, you might need to redirect.
+For example, if your plan is to be a doctor five years from now, but when you look at your life a year from now, you still have not begun working on your bachelor’s degree.

 My season on many of my road signs here is Crazy Train by Ozzie Osborne, as I ride a crazy pace to get things done the way I have always dreamed of them.

 5. Be detailed on the next three months

 With all of the above in mind, what do you need to be doing over the next three months of your life to make it all come true?
-Here you need to be very detailed in all areas of your life.

-For example, by the end of this three months, I will fix that light switch, cut down that tree that is in the way of the future building project, etc.
+For example, by the end of these three months, I will fix that light switch, cut down that tree that is in the way of the future building project, etc.

-You don’t want to push so hard to fulfill your dream then discover at the end that you are all alone without any of your loved ones.
+You don’t want to push so hard to fulfill your dream and then discover at the end that you are all alone without any of your loved ones.

 6. Create a list of steps to accomplish these SMART goals

 How will you do this daily, weekly, or monthly to pull it off?

-Live your 5 year plan
+Live your 5-year plan

-I know that you want these dreams to come true, or you would NOT be reading this post.
+I know you want these dreams to come true, or you would not be reading this post.